A Guide to Boa Vista with the best things to do and the best beaches and hotels in Boa Vista, Cape Verde

 Seeing Boa Vista from above is another of those unmissable experiences to live while visiting the island.

-Easily accessible from Cabeça dos Tarrafes, the Morro Negro hill is also the access gateway to one of the largest turtle nature reserve on the island.
+Easily accessible from Cabeça dos Tarrafes, the Morro Negro hill is also the access gateway to one of the largest turtle nature reserves on the island.

 17. Do a sailing tour